Panther

 What Could Be Causing My Lower Back Pain?

-In this article we will explore some of the different causes of you lower back pain.
+In this article we will explore some of the different causes of your lower back pain.

 1. Posture

-Posture while either sitting or standing can contribute to lower back pain.
-Slouching forward too much or leaning too far back can lead to pain.
+How your spine is positioned while sitting or standing, especially for a prolonged duration may contribute to lower back pain.
+Slouching forward too much or leaning too far back can have an impact on your lower back.
 Even if your back pain isn’t caused by poor posture, it can be made worse by it.

 2. Muscle strain